Subtyping Context-Free Session Types

 It is apparent that a more refined notion of simulation is necessary, where the direction of the implication depends on the transition labels.
-Aarts and Vaandrager provide just such a notion in the form of \emph{$\mathcal{XY}$-simulation} \cite{DBLP:conf/concur/AartsV10}, a simulation relation parameterized by two subsets of actions, $\mathcal{X}$ and $\mathcal{Y}$, such that actions in $\mathcal{X}$ are simulated from left to right and those in $\mathcal{Y}$ are simulated from right to left, selectively combining the requirements of simulation and anti-simulation.
-Its definition, adapted to types, is as follows.
+Aarts and Vaandrager provide just such a notion in the form of \emph{$\mathcal{XY}$-simulation}~\cite{DBLP:conf/concur/AartsV10}, a simulation relation parameterized by two subsets of actions, $\mathcal{X}$ and $\mathcal{Y}$, such that actions in $\mathcal{X}$ are simulated from left to right and those in $\mathcal{Y}$ are simulated from right to left, selectively combining the requirements of simulation and reverse simulation. \begin{definition} Let $\mathcal{X},\mathcal{Y} \subseteq \mathcal{A}$.
+A type relation $\mathcal{R}$ is said to be an $\mathcal{XY}$-simulation if, whenever $T\mathcal{R}U$, we have: \begin{enumerate} \item for each $a \in \mathcal{X}$ and each $T'$ with $\transition{T}{a}{T'}$, there is $U'$ such that $\transition{U}{a}{U'}$ with $T'\mathcal{R}U'$; \item for each $a \in \mathcal{Y}$ and each $U'$ with $\transition{U}{a}{U'}$, there is $T'$ such that $\transition{T}{a}{T'}$ with $T'\mathcal{R}U'$. \end{enumerate} $\mathcal{XY}$-similarity, written $\preceq^{\mathcal{XY}}$, is the union of all $\mathcal{XY}$-simulation relations.
+We say that a type $T$ is $\mathcal{XY}$-similar to type $U$ if $T\preceq^{\mathcal{XY}}U$. \end{definition} Similar or equivalent notions have appeared throughout the literature: \emph{modal refinement}~\cite{DBLP:conf/lics/LarsenT88}, \emph{alternating simulation}~\cite{DBLP:conf/concur/AlurHKV98} and, perhaps more appropriately named (for our purposes), \emph{covariant-contravariant simulation}~\cite{DBLP:conf/calco/FabregasFP09}.
+Padovani's original subtyping relation for first-order context-free session types~\cite{DBLP:journals/toplas/Padovani19} can also be understood as a refined form of $\mathcal{XY}$-simulation.